instructlab/docs.instructlab.ai/docs/user-interface/ui_overview.md

 The UI should now be up and running, you can visit it by entering `localhost:3000` in your browser, where it should bring you to the login screen.

 ![UI Login Screen](../images/user-interface/ui_login_screen.png)

+You may stop the UI at any time by running:

+`make stop-dev-local`

 4) Logging in